HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/siteurl_cfg/t_customize_dx_url.md

     !!!important
         Do not use the same value for the `dx.path.home` and `dx.path.personalized` properties.

-2. To apply the HCL DX custom URI during a new DX container deployment, run the following command:
+2. Apply the HCL DX custom URI during a new DX Container deployment using the following command:

     ```
     $ dxctl --deploy -p properties/full-deployment.properties
     ```

-3. To change the custom URI of a previous HCL DX 9.5 container deployment, update the property values as specified in Step 1, and run the following command:
+3. Change the custom URI of a previous HCL DX 9.5 Container deployment by updating the property values as specified in Step 1 and running the following command:

      ```
-    $ dxctl --deploy -p properties/full-deployment.properties
+    $ dxctl --update -p properties/full-deployment.properties
     ```